 Based on the AFT (Action, Feedback, Trigger) learning model, the myQuest platform puts a strong emphasis on triggers and their value to users.

-As push notifications are one of the most powerful triggers, myQuest builds fully branded mobile apps for its clients, allowing them to send automatic push messages to students at the right time.
-Thanks to myQuest’s ‘Rule Engine’, instructors can pre-define push messages based on the following:
+As timely messages are one of the most powerful triggers, myQuest allows you to send automatic email messages to students at the right time.
+Thanks to myQuest’s ‘Rule Engine’, instructors can pre-define email messages based on the following:

 - Student completed a ‘Mission’ (action)